The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 woman standing in front of the beach, with a fence between the trail and the beach, looking out onto the view

-The long sandy beach continues south for roughly 30 kilometers until the estuary of Albufeira Lake.
+The long sandy beach continues south for roughly 30 kilometers until it reaches the estuary of Albufeira Lake.

-Have breakfast, spend some time strolling along the beach to stretch your legs, then get ready to drive south to your next destination.
+This is a great place to have breakfast, spend some time strolling along the beach to stretch your legs, then get ready to drive south to your next destination.

 Drive to Cabo Espichel.

-Spend some time walking around the lighthouse and visiting the Santuario de Nossa Senhora do Cabo Espichel.
+If you want to stretch your legs, this is a good spot to spend some time walking around the lighthouse and visiting the Santuario de Nossa Senhora do Cabo Espichel.
+Just be sure to bring an extra layer, as it can get very windy!

 Explore Sesimbra.